haoict/peep/README.md

 ## FAQ
 ### What is peep?
 peep is a tweak that allows you to temporarily hide your status bar by tapping on it.
-It only works on the homescreen and lockscreen.
+You can disable / enable it in certain apps by just tapping on it in certain apps!

 ### What versions are supported?
 iOS 13.0+ have been tested, other versions may work but are not officially supported, **use at your own risk!**